drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Example 8: Rigidification of a Flexible Molecule

-The following example illustrates a successful attempt to reveal the probable bioactive conformation of a flexible molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-8-rigidification-flexible-molecule-ef52d296'><i class='fa fa-play' aria-hidden='true'></i></button>The following example illustrates a successful attempt to reveal the probable bioactive conformation of a flexible molecule.
 The introduction of an additional ring (2 torsion angles blocked) results in favorable geometry of the molecule, as indicated by the increase in potency of the tricyclic compound.
 Note that due to steric repulsions, the poorly active ortho methyl analog cannot adopt the conformation of the tricyclic structure.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[bioactive conformation]: The geometry adopted by a ligand when it binds to its biological target.